indykite/terraform-provider-indykite/docs/resources/external_data_resolver.md

 ### Optional

-- `description` (String) Your own description of resource.
+- `description` (String) Your own description of the resource.
 Must be less than or equal to 256 UTF-8 bytes.
 - `display_name` (String) The display name for the instance.
 Can be updated without creating a new resource.
 - `headers` (Block Set) Headers to be sent with the request, including authorization if needed (see [below for nested schema](#nestedblock--headers))
 - `request_payload` (String) Request payload to be sent to the endpoint.
 It should be in proper format based on request type